drewProgram/cherno-openGL/readme.md

 - `count`: Specifies the number of elements in the `string` and `length` arrays.
 - `string`: Specifies an array of pointers to strings containing the source code to be loaded into the shader.
 - `length`: Specifies an array of string lengths.

+#### Description
+Sets the soruce code in `shader` to the source code in the array of strings specified by `string`.
+Any source code previously stored in the shader object is completely replaced.
+The number of strings in the array is specified by `count`.
+If `length` is NULL, each string is assumed to be null terminated.
+If `length` is a value other than NULL, it points to an array containing a string length for each of the corresponding string (the null character is not counted as part of the string length) or a value less than 0 to indicate that the string is null terminated.
+The source code strings are note scanned or pased at this time; they are simply copied into the specified shader object.

+### void glDrawElements(GLenum mode, GLsizei count, GLenum type, const GLvoid* indices)
+#### Parameters
+- `mode`: Specifies what kind of primitives to render.
+Symbolic constants *GL_POINTS*, *GL_LINE_STRIP*, *GL_LINE_LOOP*, *GL_LINES*, *GL_LINE_STRIP_ADJACENCY*, *GL_LINES_ADJACENCY*, *GL_TRIANGLE_STRIP*,*GL_TRIANGLE_FAN*, *GL_TRIANGLES*, *GL_TRIANGLE_STRIP_ADJACENCY*, *GL_TRIANGLES_ADJACENCY* and *GL_PATCHES* are accepted.
+- `count`: Specifies the number of elements to be rendered.
+- `type`: Specifies the type of the values in `indices`.
+Must be one of *GL_UNSIGNED_BYTE*, *GL_UNSIGNED_SHORT* or *GL_UNSIGNED_INT*.
+- `indices`: Specifies an offest of the first index in the array in the data store of the buffer currently bound to the GL_ELEMENT_ARRAY_BUFFER target.

+#### Description
+Specifies multiple geometric primitives with very few subroutine calls.
+Instead of calling a GL function to pass each individual vertex, normal, texture coordinate, edge flag or color, you can prespecify  separate arrays of vertices, normals, and so on, and use them to construct a sequence of primitives with a single call to `glDrawElements`.
+When `glDrawElements` is called, it uses `count` sequencial elements from an enabled array, starting at `indicies` to construct a sequence of geometric primitives. `mode` specifies what kind of primitives are constructed and how the array elements construct these primitives.
+If more than one array is enabled, each is used.
+Vertex attributes that are modified by `glDrawElements` have an unspecified value after `glDrawElements` returns.
+Attributes that aren't modified maintain their previous values.